STUDY

 Subject-Verb Agreement

 Every sentence has a subject and a verb.
-The subject-verb agreement means that the verb must agree with the subject of the sentence.
-It means that a correct verb should be used according to the singular or plural nature of the subject.
+Subject-verb agreement means that the verb must agree with the subject of the sentence.
+Generally, a singular subject takes a singular verb, and a plural subject takes a plural verb.

 Example.